Stormwater Stewardship Project

 With the help of grant funding* for the Stormwater Stewardship project, planners and engineers from Herrera Environmental evaluated the City's facilities and operations while addressing problem areas identified in the 2014 Stormwater Management Needs Assessment-and provided strategies for how to pay for the work needed.
 Currently, all stormwater work is funded by our Sewer and Water Utilities.

-Also, because individuals make choices in their homes and workplaces which prevent or cause water pollution, education and outreach is always a component of stormwater management work.
+Also, because individuals make choices in their homes and workplaces which either prevent or cause water pollution, education and outreach is always a component of stormwater management work.

 *Major grant funding obtained from Washington Department of Ecology's Centennial Clean Water Program.